 I had all the problems you can imagine with sewing silk and had some sort of feeling in my chest which I googled and found it is called palpitation.

 I could have saved a lot of those ‘palpitations’ by taking some precautions.
-This out-of-this-world fabric can still be the most wonderous fabric you can ever find to make your clothes from, if the following problems are sorted out.
+If the following problems are sorted out, this out-of-this-world fabric can still be the most wonderous fabric you can ever find to make your clothes from

 The most favourite silk fabrics for dressmaking are silk dupioni, silk habotai, silk chiffon, silk georgette, silk charmeuse and silk organza.
 Check out all about the different types of silk fabrics